 Cons: As with a few of the other invoicing systems we’ve reviewed here, the increased functionality is a bit of a missed blessing.
 There’s a lot to see, and even with its helpful launchpad and step-by-step guide system, you’re going to have to click around a bunch before you feel like you’re getting the full functionality.

 Free Plan: Yup — and it’s actually fully functional.
 Score.

-Paid Plans: You’ll pay an invoicing fee of 2.9%+$0.30 per transaction, as well as ACH transfer fees starting at 1%.
+Paid Plans: You’ll pay an invoicing fee for credit card payments of 2.9%+$0.30 per transaction, as well as ACH transfer fees starting at 1%.
 If you need to use the program to run payroll, you’ll upgrade to a monthly plan starting at a $20 base fee and moving up depending on what features you need to implement.